RomanBoegli/godbbench/README.md

 ```

 ## Running Benchmarks
 Once the system setup was completed, the first benchmarks can be executed.
 There are two possibilities to run benchmarks.
-The *synthetic mode* includes the execution of a few default CRUD statements with a single generic entity.
+The *synthetic mode* includes the execution of a few default so-called *Create-Read-Update-Delete (CRUD)* statements with a single generic entity.
 The other possibility would be the *custom script mode* which executes whatever is specified in an externally provided script file.
 Both modes allow so-called *statement substitution* which is best explained with the examples provided in the following chapter.

 ### Synthetic Mode
 When no custom script is passed to the argument `--script`, synthetic statements are executed.
 So far these include very basic CRUD operations on one single (generic) entity with random values.
 Taking the example of PostgreSQL, the synthetic script looks like the following (similar implementation in MySQL and Neo4j adapters).